Ever question yourself on how to stop overeating?

 I just kept eating and eating until the food was gone.

 Sad to say, but this type of comment comes straight from one of my clients before she started working with me and I hear similar versions every week.
+People wanting to know how to stop overeating.

 Have you ever felt like you’re eating too much and cannot stop compulsive overeating?